Azerbaijan naming controversy: Founding of the Azerbaijan Democratic Republic in 1918

 Some scholars argue that the reason behind choosing the name Azerbaijan over Aran was because of the demands of the Turks (Ottomans who had a profound influence on Musavat leaders).
-Naming Aran as Azerbaijan could provide sufficient justification for the political unity of Turkish-speaking people of South Caucasus and northwest Iran under the name of Azerbaijan.
+Naming Aran as Azerbaijan could provide sufficient justification for the political unity of Turkish-speaking people of the South Caucasus and northwest Iran under the name of Azerbaijan.
 It could facilitate the process of Azerbaijan annexation to the Ottoman Empire (later Turkey).

 The Azerbaijani politician Mahammad Amin Rasulzade noted that "Azerbaijan" was a new term for the region and that it had only been used after the Russian Revolution.
 In a number of seminars at Baku State University in November and December 1924, the distinguished Soviet orientalist Vasily Bartold talked about the purpose suggested by this designation; "however, the term Azerbaijan was chosen, because when the Azerbaijani republic was established, it was supposed that the Persian and this Azerbaijan would form one entity, since they have a very large similarity in the composition of their populations."

 Prior to the Sovietization of the South Caucasus, its Turkish-speaking Muslim population were referred to as "Tatars" by Russian sources.
 Iranian sources labeled the people of the north of Aras by their location, such as Iravanis (of Iravan or Yerevan), Ganjavis (of Ganja), etc. The Soviets encouraged Azeri nationalists to create an "Azeri" alphabet, which supplanted the Arabo-Persian script, in order to create an Azerbaijani national history and identity based on the territorial concept of a nation and to lessen the influence of Iran and Islam.
 In the 1930s, the Soviet government ordered a number of Soviet historians, including the Russian orientalist Ilya Pavlovich Petrushevsky, to accept the completely uncorroborated idea that the former khanates' territory—with the exception of Yerevan, which had become Soviet Armenia—was a part of an Azerbaijani nation.
 Consequently, Azerbaijan and Azerbaijanis are used in Petrushevsky's two significant studies on the South Caucasus, which cover the period from the 16th to the 19th centuries.